-Go back and review the job listing once again and review what the employer is ideally searching for, and gear your summary to fit into that role.
+Go back and review the job listing once again and review what the employer is ideally searching for; gear your summary to fit into that role.
 You can either highlight the key points you believe are most valuable to include in your summary, or use the process of elimination to find those you know the employer will not find valuable.

 Now that you've gotten your list boiled down to the "best of you" bullet points, you can begin the writing process.
 You want to stay clear and concise without selling yourself short on your qualifications.

 The professional experience section is mandatory.
-It serves as the meat of the document and the main area where you convey how you're the ideal candidate thorough your experiences and achievements.
+It serves as the meat of the document and the main area where you convey how you're the ideal candidate through your experiences and achievements.
 The section is referred to by many different titles, including:

 Note: There is no correct title here.
 You are free to create your own as long as it's clear that it is your experiences and qualifications section.

-Your task is to list the most relevant experiences and, more importantly, accomplishments you've had throughout the last several positions you've held while avoiding experiences irrelevant to the job you're applying for.
+Your task is to list the most relevant experiences and, more importantly, accomplishments you've had throughout the last several positions you've held — all while avoiding experiences irrelevant to the job you're applying for.
 Generally speaking, there are 5 types of experience you can incorporate into your professional experience section:

-As a rule of thumb, try not to list positions you held over 5 years ago unless necessary.
+As a rule of thumb, try not to list positions you held over 5 years ago, unless necessary.
 However, if you're applying for a position that you don't have a ton of recent and applicable experience for, use any background information you can to support your application.

 Remember: Your resume is a marketing document meant to serve one purpose, landing the interview.
 Write it geared toward this goal.